Skip to main content

 Disable the runner

 When you no longer need sandboxes on the cluster, disable the runner.
 The runner is removed from the cluster and stops accepting sandbox requests.
-Stop running sandboxes from the Python client before you disable the runner if you need clean teardown.
+For a clean teardown, stop running sandboxes from the Python client before you disable the runner.

 1. Open the cluster’s Sandbox runner card.